 Like all safety net programs, crop insurance is frequently subject to real or proposed budget cuts.
 NAWG has emphasized to Congress on many occasions that additional cuts beyond those that were already made in the 2014 Farm Bill may jeopardize the capability of the partnership between the federal government and the private insurance industry to effectively deliver risk protection to our members.

 Priorities for Improvement

-NAWG has identified five major areas in which current crop insurance programs could be improved is working with Congress and the Risk Management Agency to improve the program in these areas.
+NAWG has identified five major areas in which current crop insurance programs could be improved, working with Congress and the Risk Management Agency:

 - Erosion of Actual Production History (APH): Each year of crop failure reduces a farmer’s production history on which he or she can be insured.
 This has the perverse effect of reducing the affordable safety net only because unavoidable disaster struck.
 NAWG is working with Congress and others on proposals to remedy this problem.

 - RMA audit procedure adjustments: NAWG supports raising the automatic indemnity trigger for RMA audits to account for higher average commodity prices over the last few growing seasons, and NAWG supports limiting audits to the year in question, with the option of further exploration if necessary.

 - Revision of quality loss adjustment factors: In many cases, RMA compensation for discounts is not commensurate with the actual discounts taken at the elevator.
 NAWG has begun to work with RMA to seek a solution and will urge Congress to support these efforts.

 - Separation of crop practices and classes of wheat: NAWG believes there should be a way to recognize the different risks associated with different cropping practices and allow producers to tailor the tools available to their respective risks.
 In other words, irrigated and dryland production acres should be allowed to carry different insurance products on the same farm or unit, and producers should be allowed to insure winter wheat and spring wheat as separate crops.